dpazj/srad/RELEASING.md

 - On `master` create a release tag
   - e.g `srad-v0.1.1`
-- Create Tags and Publish to crates.io with:
+- Publish to crates.io with:
   - `./publish_release.sh`
 - Push tag